brianfitzgerald/Comfy-SVDTools/README.md

 ## Limitations
 - `xformers` must be installed; this is temporary, until the `scale` parameter is added to the self-attention nodes in ComfyUI.
-- The `SVDPatcher` nodes override the Comfy `comfy.sample.sample` function, in order to unpatch the `forward` method of `SpatialVideoTransformer`.
+- The `SVDToolsPatcher` nodes override the Comfy `comfy.sample.sample` function, in order to unpatch the `forward` method of `SpatialVideoTransformer`.
 This may cause issues with other custom sample nodes.
 This is done as there's no way to patch the `forward` method of `SpatialVideoTransformer` using `ModelPatcher` - if this is added to Comfy in the future, this override will be removed.